 Comprehensive Blood Work Cost

 Complete metabolic panel and blood count.
-Compare cash and insurance prices from hospitals across the US.
+Compare source-labeled prices from hospitals across the US.

 CPT Codes: 80053, 85025, 80061